 DISCOVER THE ADVANTAGES FOR YOUR APPLICATION

 We know that the handling of long goods presents users with special challenges.
-In order to be able to offer you the best possible solution for your area of application, we recommend that you inform us of your individual requirements with just a few clicks and without obligation.
+To be able to offer you the best possible solution for your application, we recommend that you inform us of your individual requirements with just a few clicks and without obligation.

 What are the possible uses of artificial intelligence and machine learning applications in the field of sideloaders, multi-directional forklifts and special vehicles?

 The requirement for us industrial truck manufacturers is to combine real application scenarios of our customers and handling tasks with the processes of artificial intelligence (AI) or machine learning.
 This can be, for example, the recognition of different containers and loads.
 These often differ in shape, colour, condition or design.
 Humans can clearly recognize these specifications, the machine itself reaches its limits here.
 But by means of AI and machine learning, these limits can be overcome in the future.
 HUBTEX is currently working very intensively on the possible applications on our vehicles.
 Automated sideloaders and special vehicles are important core topics in our development.